shao3d/SpecKit_MVPedition/README.md

 ## 🤔 What is Spec-Driven Development?

 Spec-Driven Development **flips the script** on traditional software development.
 For decades, code has been king — specifications were just scaffolding we built and discarded once the "real work" of coding began.
 Spec-Driven Development changes this: **specifications become executable**, directly generating working implementations rather than just guiding them.

+**This MVP implementation focuses on lightweight, rapid project documentation** - perfect for startups, prototypes, and teams that need to move fast without getting bogged down in enterprise-level documentation overhead.

 ## ⚡ Get Started